B. G., Opalesque Geneva

 PW: A few months ago, yields were climbing and reached levels of over 1.7% – using the U.S. 10-year as an example.
 The entire yield curve climbed.
 If one were to read almost anything at the time, the financial press narrative was how fast yields would climb.
 Inflation was at hand and rising.
 A fear that investors and the media amplified.
 Abruptly, in early May, long before any definitive data changed, yields began changing course.
 By August, 10-year Treasury notes moved to 1.3%.
 The drop is partly because new information came in the marketplace but more forcefully because the linkage of investor capital decisions strongly changed.

 The move defied prediction expectations because this linkage is contextual and complex.
 And though unpredicted, it was not a surprise for sophisticated capital market investors.
 Sophisticated investors understand they always deploy capital into a cloud of probability.
 In this view, the vast majority of probabilities indicated rates would rise, but it also accommodated for a likelihood of decline.
 That is the weighing machine of the marketplace.

 Opalesque: What about from the fund manager’s (such as yourself) standpoint?

 PW: We always look at the forward potential of the market in a probabilistic way.
 We may center on a direction, but we incorporate multiple horizons of possibility that the market could move faster in the same direction, move slower, revert to move in the opposite direction, or not move at all.
 We include strategies that would have the potential to capture all of those probabilities.
 Their weighting waxes and wanes as the market capital flows unfold.
 That is fundamental to our style.

 In contrast, there are other managers that try to be as precise as possible with their forecast conviction and then go all in – only changing their minds when their confidence dictates.
 Both styles can work.
 The disciplined application drives effectiveness.

-(Article reprinted with permission by Opalesque).
+(Article reprinted with permission from Opalesque).